redhat-developer/app-services-operator/.github/ISSUE_TEMPLATE/feature_request.md

 ### Proposed solution

-How will it benefit the CLI and its users?
+How will it benefit the Operator and its users?

 ### Additional context